Sample questions to facilitate the board’s discussion on school safety may include the following, taken from “Safe Schools," pages 56-63:

 - Does the curriculum development process include a review of available research-based local, state, national and/or international curriculum models?

-- Does the curriculum development process include sufficient opportunities for input from teachers, administrators, safety personnel, parents and others?
+- Does the curriculum development process include sufficient opportunities for input from teachers, administrators, safety personnel, parents and guardians and others?

 7. Teachers, paraprofessionals and administrators shall receive ongoing professional development to both prevent and respond to incidents of harassment, discrimination and violence.